ojaashampiholi/Airport_Analysis_PySpark/README.md

 ![plot](./query_images/occupancy_rates.JPG)

 The occupancy rates of the most popular flights is somewhere between 48% and 71% with an average of 60%.
-This implies that the although there are a lot of flights that operate between the airports, most of them are not efficient in terms of passenger traffic.
-Also, reducing and rescheduling some flights to increase the occupancy rate can help the Airlines to reduce their fuel costs, while also helping to protect the environment by reducing carbon footprint.
+This implies that although there are lots of flights that operate between the airports, most of them are not efficient in terms of passenger traffic.
+Also, reducing and rescheduling some flights to increase occupancy rates can help the Airlines to reduce their fuel costs, while also helping to protect environment by reducing carbon footprint.

 **Find the Number of Flights for Long Distance Journeys**